Applications for the 2026/27 Programme are now closed!

-The London Library Emerging Writers Programme, opening for an eighth year, is a unique opportunity which offers writers, in all genres and disciplines, one year’s free membership of The London Library and includes writing development masterclasses, networking opportunities, peer support, access to and guidance in using all the Library’s resources and publication in the cohort anthology.
+The London Library Emerging Writers Programme, now moving into its eighth year, is a unique opportunity which offers writers, in all genres and disciplines, one year’s free membership of The London Library and includes writing development masterclasses, networking opportunities, peer support, access to and guidance in using all the Library’s resources and publication in the cohort anthology.
 With its rich cultural heritage, extensive open access book collection, dedicated writing spaces and its diverse community of established writers, the benefits of Library membership are invaluable.

 For 185 years The London Library has played a central role in inspiring writers and researchers, helping them explore and develop their work.
 From Charles Dickens to Sarah Waters, Charles Darwin to Simon Schama, Virginia Woolf to Kazuo lshiguro, Bram Stoker to Jessie Burton, TS Eliot to Raymond Antrobus, writers have found it to be an unrivalled resource.
 Previous members of The London Library Emerging Writers Programme have gone on to find agents and publishers, have had work produced for stage, screen and radio and won major literary prizes.
-See below for more information on previous cohorts.
+See below for more information on previous cohorts and click here to discover their publishing and production success.

 The London Library Emerging Writers Programme is open to anyone over 18 years of age (there is no upper age limit), who is committed to pursuing a career in writing, wants to develop their practice and has not previously had long-form work published or professionally produced.
 Applicants should be working, or planning to work, on a specific project, with the aim of publication or production, and have a clear idea of how they might use the Library’s resources to achieve that aim.
 They should be based in the UK, willing to fully participate in all elements of the Programme and immerse themselves in the writing community it offers.
 There is no application fee and participation on the Programme is funded.